buffeinstein/PageRank-Explanation-And-Implementation/README.md

 self.url_dict = {
     'www.example.com': 0,
     'www.test.com': 1,
-    'www.page.com': 2
+    'www.another.com': 2
 }
 ```

 With an easier way to reference each site, we can treat these numbers as the names of the nodes, and can now start to collect a list of the edges.
-If website 1 has links to both 2 and 3, and 2 has links to 1, and 3 links none, then our `indices` will be:
+If website 0 has links to both 1 and 2, and 2 has links to 1, then our `indices` will be:
 ```
 #an example
-indices = [[0, 1], [0, 2], [2, 1]]
+indices = [[0, 1], [0, 2], [2, 0]]
-#instead of ['www.example.com', 'www.test.com', 'www.page.com']
+#instead of ['www.example.com', 'www.test.com', 'www.another.com']
 ```
 We can also start to count how many times a website has been the target, i.e another site has hyperlinked it within itself.
 If website 1 has links to both 2 and 3, and 2 has links to 1, and 3 links none, then `target_counts` would be:
 ```